Esri/arcgis-maps-sdk-java-samples/scene/animate-images-with-image-overlay/README.md

 ## How it works

 1. Create an `ImageOverlay` and add it to the `SceneView`.
 2. Set up a timer with an interval period.
-For example, an interval of 67ms is roughly equivalent to 15 fps.
-3. For every image, create a new `ImageFrame` and add it to the image overlay at evern timer interval.
+3. For every image, create a new `ImageFrame` and add it to the image overlay at every timer interval.

 ## Relevant API